MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2A exercise 1 to 11.md

 Exercise \#3 Create purchase requisition and purchasing policies (Bonus)
 ------------------------------------------------------------------------

-*Objective:  Create a purchase requisition permission policy with a new requester name and create an office supplies purchasing policy.*
+*Objective:Â  Create a purchase requisition permission policy with a new requester name and create an office supplies purchasing policy.*

 The purchasing manager decided to make some updates.